Economy of Iran: Retail and distribution

 Iran's retail industry consists largely of cooperatives (many of them government-sponsored), and independent retailers operating in bazaars.
 The bulk of food sales occur at street markets with prices set by the Chief Statistics Bureau.
 Iran has 438,478 small grocery retailers.
 These are especially popular in cities other than Tehran where the number of hypermarkets and supermarkets is still very limited.
 More mini-markets and supermarkets are emerging, mostly independent operations.
 The biggest chainstores are state-owned Etka, Refah, Shahrvand and Hyperstar Market.
 Electronic commerce in Iran passed the $1 billion mark in 2009.

 In 2012, Iranians spent $77 billion on food, $22 billion on clothes and $18.5 billion on outward tourism.
 In 2015, overall consumer spending and disposable income are projected at $176.4 billion and $287 billion respectively.

 Healthcare and pharma

 The constitution entitles Iranians to basic health care.
 By 2008, 73% of Iranians were covered by the voluntary national health insurance system.
 Although over 85% of the population use an insurance system to cover their drug expenses, the government heavily subsidizes pharmaceutical production/importation.
 The total market value of Iran's health and medical sector was $24 billion in 2002 and was forecast to rise to $50 billion by 2013.
 In 2006, 55 pharmaceutical companies in Iran produced 96% (quantitatively) of the medicines for a market worth $1.2 billion.
 This figure is projected to increase to $3.65 billion by 2013.

+According to Hataminia, S., & Mohammadzadeh Asl, N. (2025), the deteriorating economic indicator of Iran especially, inflation and unemployment rates exert significant negative effects on life expectancy.